 While both mature and receding hairlines can start at a young age, receding hairlines are much more noticeable in your late teens and early to mid-20s.
 If your hairline starts to move back later in life, your hairline is probably just maturing.

 Sadly, hair loss is hereditary.
-If other men in your family have experienced male pattern balding, there’s a high chance you will, too .
-Consider if your hairline recession follows a similar pattern to the hair of your dad, grandpa, or another male relative.
+If other men in your family have experienced androgenic alopecia, there’s a high chance you will, too .
+Consider if your hairline recession follows a similar pattern to the hair of your dad, grandpa, or another genetic male relative.

 Mature hairlines don’t usually result in substantial hair loss.
 Instead, they often give men a distinguished look that corresponds with their age.
 As a result, most men with a mature hairline don’t seek to restore the hair they’ve lost from around their temples.

 However, if your retreating hairline has knocked your confidence, there are ways to stall your hair loss, including medication and other therapies.
 Here are some things you can do to keep your hair happy and healthy while it ages.